About This Job

 How to apply

-Please note that as a charity dedicated to improving the lives of young people, we require staff to make a declaration about any relevant convictions, undergo a Disclosure and Barring Service check and will follow up references.
+Please note that as a charity dedicated to improving the lives of young people, we require staff to undergo a Disclosure and Barring Service (DBS) check and will follow up references.
+For this role, a Security Clearance will also be required.